sveltejs/rfcs/text/0001-reactive-assignments.md

 </script>
 ```

-In the example above, there is no need to calculate `bar` since it is not rendered.
+In the example above, there is no real need to calculate `bar` since it is not rendered, but it happens anyway.

 Under this proposal, there is no longer a separate concept of computed properties.
 Instead, we can just use functions: